 Clerk Magistrate Hearings

-In Massachusetts, a clerk magistrate hearing is a hearing given when an individual attempts to take out a private criminal complaint against another person or when the police officer does not witness the criminal conduct that gives rise to the charge.
-Common criminal charges in Massachusetts where clerk magistrate hearings are allowed include:
+In Massachusetts, a Clerk Magistrate hearing or a show cause hearing can be scheduled in lieu of a formal arrest.
+A clerk magistrate hearing is a hearing given when an individual attempts to take out a private criminal complaint against another person or when the police officer does not witness the criminal conduct that gives rise to the charge or does not make an arrest.

 - Assault and battery;